ricmmartins/fasthack-linux/challenges/lab-disks.md

 ## Requirements

-* Create one data disks
+* Create a data disk
 * Add to the Virtual Machine

 ## Objectives